Home About

 About the Author

-Chuck Guilford has thirty years experience teaching a variety of university level writing courses.
-He holds a Ph.D. in English and is an emeritus associate professor of English at Boise State University, where he has taught composition, creative writing, and literature classes at both graduate and undergraduate levels.
-He has also taught numerous poetry workshops for young people.
+Chuck Guilford has thirty years experience teaching a variety of university level courses.
+He holds a Ph.D. in English and is presently an Emeritus Professor of English at Boise State University, where he has taught composition, creative writing, and literature classes at both graduate and undergraduate levels.
+He has also taught numerous writing workshops for young people.

-A longtime member of N.C.T.E. and C.C.C.C., he has been a frequent conference participant and is the founder of the Conference on Basic Writing (C.B.W.), a 4C's special interest group.
+A longtime member of N.C.T.E. and C.C.C.C., he is a frequent conference participant and is the founder of the Council on Basic Writing (C.B.W.), a 4C's special interest group.